KaydunovDenis/Pet-project-1/README.md

 ### Persistence
 [Deep Dive 6 with SAP Cloud SDK: Extend your Cloud Foundry Application with Tenant-Aware Persistency](https://blogs.sap.com/2017/12/20/deep-dive-6-with-sap-s4hana-cloud-sdk-extend-your-cloud-foundry-application-with-tenant-aware-persistency/)
 > cf create-service postgresql-db trial postgres-instance
-> cf bind-service APP_NAME postgres-instance
+> cf bind-service sbtp postgres-instance //if you write it in manifest then ut will be automatically
-> cf restage APP_NAME //update application
+> cf restage sbtp

 where:
+  * sbtp is APP_NAME in BTP CLoud Foundry
   * postgresql-db <- name from: cf marketplace
   * trial <- your plan in BTP Cockpit
   * postgres-instance <- name of your new instance 'postgresql-db'